 That seems to be something that most RVers homeschooling their kids on the road like about the process.
 It allows for flexibility that a regular school curriculum will not.

 First and foremost, it’s important to note that homeschooling can be dramatically different than a typical school program.
 This is a good thing!
 It allows for so many opportunities that a typical schooling experience simply can’t match.
-However, it’s something that you need to embrace.
+This unconventional approach is something you need to embrace.

 Homeschooling on the road, or rather learning on the road, allows your kids to embrace this natural tendency to want to learn from experience, and that means you need to seek out opportunities that let them do that.
-How cool would it be to learn about America’s early beginnings while actually visiting the places where Europeans first landed on the continent?
-What about instead of reading about specific animals, you actually went on a hike to spot them in the wild?
+Research your destination ahead of time and consider the locale across all disciplines.
+What is this place’s history?
+What is the geology, biology, and wildlife like here?
+Are there any books, songs, poets, or literature associated with this place?
+How cool would it be to learn about the USA’s beginnings while actually seeing early colonial settlements first-hand.
+Instead of just reading about specific animals, you actually went on a hike to try spotting them in the wild?
 With homeschooling on the road, this is possible.

-The beauty of homeschooling on the road is that you can visit the amazing places and do the wonderful things that other students will only read about.
-In essence, every trip becomes a learning experience.
+The beauty of homeschooling on the road is that you can visit the places and do activities that other students will only read about.
+For traditional students, field trips happen only a few times a year.
+For roadschooling students–field trips happen every day.
+In essence, every adventure becomes a learning experience.
 Life becomes your children’s education.

 Connect With Other Families